 *This is a precise, gentle, advanced form of massage specific to lymph.
 A general, Swedish, or deep tissue massage is NOT advised for lymphatic recovery.

-Integrative bodywork addresses the whole person - nerves, muscles, meridians, joints, connective tissue, organ and fluid systems, and the subtle breath of life which animates them.
+Integrative bodywork may address the whole person - nerves, muscles, meridians, joints, connective tissue, organ and fluid systems, and the subtle breath of life which animates them.
+Lymphatic therapy, acupressure, cupping, massage, etc. may be combined.

 Craniosacral therapy in its many forms may be thought of as under the integrative bodywork umbrella as it gently helps the body release and unwind old tensions, relieving the stress of pain and dysfunction.
 It can be profoundly restorative.

-After your session, it’s a good idea to take it easy mentally and physically for at least an hour after your session.
+After your session, it’s a good idea to take it easy mentally and physically.
 Take a walk.
 Write or draw.
 Enjoy looking at the clouds.
 Have a cup of tea.
 Nap.
 However you do it, allow yourself to rest deeply.

 Cold laser therapy (photobiomodulation) uses the effect of specific therapeutic wavelengths of light on the cells of the body.
 Therapeutic lasers emit visible coherent light in specific wavelengths .
 Coherence is an essential factor in lasers so LEDs are not true lasers since their light is not coherent.